stereobooster/hugo-ideal-image/README.md

 - **convention**.
 If there is an image `img.png` and `img_dark.png`, the system can automatically find the second image and use it for dark mode
 - **shortcode**.
 Will work, but this is not a markdown solution
-- Use some kind of **marker in the url** to distinguis dark-/light-mode images.
+- Use some kind of **marker in the url** to distinguish dark-/light-mode images.
 For example, `#gh-dark-mode-only` or `#gh-light-mode-only`.
 See [Specifying the theme an image is shown to](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#specifying-the-theme-an-image-is-shown-to)
 - SVGs don't need a special solution, they can handle it internally.
 See [Creating SVG that appears black in light mode and light in dark mode](https://stackoverflow.com/questions/67187091/creating-svg-that-appears-black-in-light-mode-and-light-in-dark-mode)
 - for black and white images [`filter: invert(1)`](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/invert) would do the trick